MizouziE/docs-seo-key-content/README.md

 #### Topic

-This is a way to classify and group keywords together should you wish to look at a group of similar keywords or compare how a certain keyword performs compared to similar or alternative keywords.
+This allows you to classify and group keywords together should you wish to look at a group of similar keywords or compare how a certain keyword performs compared to similar or alternative keywords.
+{: style="text-align: justify"}

 This can be considered a "sub-category" if the project/product is the "category".
 {: style="text-align: justify"}

 #### Search Volume

-This figure shows the relative number of searches made onsearch engines in the given region for the particular keyword it accompanies.
+This figure shows the relative number of searches made on search engines in the given region for the particular keyword it accompanies.
+{: style="text-align: justify"}

 Keep in mind that they may change for the same keyword depending on which region the report is for as the dictionary of the project is provided with search volumes **in each** of the given regions.
 {: style="text-align: justify"}

 ### Site Data

 The site data is unique to the site as it is a record of the content from the entire site.
 This is what is compared to the dictionary and how the number of matches and types of matches are derived.
+{: style="text-align: justify"}

 This data is uploaded by the administrator and can only be altered by them.
 {: style="text-align: justify"}

 ## Structure

-The structure of the data analysed and report given is categorised by the following tree:
+The structure of the data analyzed and report given is categorized by the following tree:
 1. Brand
 2. Region
 3. Project/Product